 Just as we often have to figure out what’s going on in class.

-That’s because scenes open with the students in mid-exercise: lying on the floor in silence, each trying to sense when he or she can count out a number in sequence.
-Or they’re trying to recount the life story they just heard from a fellow student, practicing their quicky memorization and sense of character.
-Baker respects the games the students must play — she doesn’t go after the usual dim-bulb-actress laughs or the egomaniac matinee idol-buffoon.
+Baker respects the theater games the students play, like lying in silence on the floor and intuiting when’s the right time to call out a number.
+She doesn’t go after the usual dim-bulb-actress laughs or the egomaniac matinee idol-buffoon.
 Like Howe, Baker has a gentle humor.
 Here, it often depends on puzzle-solving: What are these people up to?
 So we figure out the acting exercises just as the students figure out each other — and, a little bit, themselves.

-Directed with a deft hand by Amy Corcoran, Circle Mirror Transformation is splendidly cast — with Lisa Hassler as the New-Agey teacher, Bill Jenkins (in something of an enjoyable type-shift) playing her husband, a tongue-tied former hippie-lawyer-dropout, Ted Wold as a still-badly bruised divorcee, Kayla Carlyle as a surly, mostly silent teen and Lynn Blackburn as a recent New York-actress escapee.
-There’s not a weak performance here, although I’d cite Blackburn for her seemingly natural ability to light up a stage and Carlyle for coming out of her character’s bitter shell with such affecting (even surprising) realism.
+Directed with a deft hand by Amy Corcoran, Circle Mirror Transformation is splendidly cast — with Lisa Hassler as the New-Agey teacher, Bill Jenkins (in something of an enjoyable type-shift) playing her husband, a tongue-tied former hippie-lawyer-dropout.
+Ted Wold is a still-badly bruised divorcee, Kayla Carlyle plays a surly, mostly silent teen and Lynn Blackburn is a recent New York-actress escapee.
+There’s not a weak performance here, although I’d cite Blackburn especially for her seemingly natural ability to light up a stage and Carlyle for coming out of her character’s bitter shell with such affecting (even surprising) realism.

-In fact, every actor gets to unwrap a few surprises.
-Which is a chief weakness of the script.
+In fact, every actor gets to unwrap surprises.
+Which is a weakness of the script.
 It’s as if Baker didn’t have the courage of her modest minimalism, so she packs in an epiphany or major personal crisis in everyone’s lunchbag.
 She wants some weighty drama to offset the emotional noodling and nattering.
-So, where much of the play feels fresh and unaffected — and perfectly, sensitively balanced, as in Baker’s treatment of a blossoming affair that fails — it begins to seem crowded and contrived.
+So, where much of the play feels fresh and unaffected — and perfectly, sensitively balanced, as in Baker’s treatment of a blossoming affair that fails — it begins to seem a little contrived and crowded .

-In other words, doesn’t anyone attend an ordinary, community-center acting class — without some overwhelming change of life?
+Doesn’t anyone attend an ordinary, community-center acting class — without some overwhelming change of life?
 It would have been a refreshing (and amusing) perspective for one student to remain pretty much unscathed and puzzled by everyone else’s angst.
 What’s the big deal?
 All we did was play games.
-Instead, we get A Chorus Line writ small, but with the big crises intact.
+Instead, we get A Chorus Line writ small, but with all the big crises intact.